The Renters’ Rights Act 2025. Everything that changed for tenants in England.

 All tenancies become periodic

 Fixed-term tenancies no longer exist for new lets.
 All tenancies are periodic (rolling month-to-month) from day one.
-Existing fixed-term tenancies convert on the expiry date or from 1 May 2026 if already expired.
+Existing fixed-term tenancies convert on the expiry date — any that had already expired by 1 May 2026 converted on that date.

 Rent can only rise once a year